Mount Kenya: Glaciers

 Frost heaving causes patterned solifluction lobes below Mugi Hill.

 The total area covered by glaciers on the mountain was recorded as about 0.7 km2 in the 1980s, far less than that recorded by the first observations, made in the 1890s.
-A new 2024 study shows that only 10% of the surface-area mentioned for the 1980s remains (6,9 ha remains, about half as much as in 2016).
+A 2024 study showed that only 10% of the surface-area of the 1980s remained; 6,9 ha, about half as much as in 2016.

 Periglacial landforms

 Although Mount Kenya is on the equator the freezing nightly temperatures result in periglacial landforms.
 There is permafrost a few centimetres (inches) below the surface.
 Patterned ground is present at 3400 m to the west of Mugi Hill.
 These mounds grow because the repeated freezing and thawing of the ground draws in more water.
 There are blockfields present around 4000 m where the ground has cracked to form hexagons.
 Solifluction occurs when the night temperatures freeze the soil before it thaws again in the morning.
 This daily expansion and contraction of the soil prevent the establishment of vegetation.